dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

     }
     ```

-    In other words, as long as the field has a value by the time you reach the
+    In other words, as long as the field has a value before you reach the
     constructor body, you're good.

-*   Local variables are the fun one.
-A non-nullable local variable *doesn't*
+*   Local variables are the most flexible case.
+A non-nullable local variable
-    need to have an initializer.
+    *doesn't* need to have an initializer.
 This is perfectly fine:

     ```dart
     int tracingFibonacci(int n) {